yem82/high-street-kicks/README.md

 ```
 ```
 As a user,
-So that I view my order history,
+So that I can view my order history,
 I'd like to create an account.
 ```
 ```